Chris Barrett (filmmaker): Chainlink Labs

 In 2017, Barrett began working on Chainlink, a decentralized oracle network, and currently serves as Director of Communications at Chainlink Labs.

 Political career

-Grassroots For Sanders
+Grassroots for Sanders

 In 2015, Barrett co-founded #BernItForward, a web app where you would donate $3 on behalf of three friends to the 2016 Bernie Sanders Presidential campaign.
-He then joined Grassroots for Sanders as an assistant fundraising manager, the organization behind the subreddit r/SandersForPresident, where he helped raise $10 million dollars directly to the 2016 Sanders campaign.
+He then joined Grassroots for Sanders as an assistant fundraising manager, the organization behind the subreddit r/SandersForPresident, where he helped raise $10 million directly to the 2016 Sanders campaign.

-Elected to Office
+Elected to office

 Inspired by Bernie Sanders' progressive politics, Barrett joined the Collingswood, New Jersey, democratic ticket in 2017 and was elected to the Camden County Democratic Committee.
 While elected to office, Barrett worked with the Democratic party to make the voice of younger, more progressive, voters heard within the New Jersey Democratic Party.
 Barrett is an advocate for legalizing marijuana and social justice reform, eliminating student loan debt, and gun control.